sourcebots/docs/index.md

 ## Ruggeduino (Servo Boards)

-get a dictionairy of connected servo boards with the serial numbers as keys:
+get a dictionary of connected servo boards with the serial numbers as keys:

 ```python
 # get a single board by serial number